gnietof/gym-project/README.md

 - A Groq Key (Groq is being used for AI agents and RAG)

 ### Full Setup
+The application uses two containers, one for Postgres and another one for FastAPI.
 *** Work in progress ***

 ## Evaluation